webprofusion/certify-docs/docs/script-hooks.md

 $result.ManagedItem.RequestConfig.WebsiteRootPath   # ex: "C:\inetpub\wwwroot"

 # the path to the created/renewed certificate PFX file
-$result.MangagedItem.CertificatePath   # ex: "C:\ProgramData\ACMESharp\sysVault\99-ASSET\cert_ident8cf8bd9c-all.pfx"
+$result.ManagedItem.CertificatePath   # ex: "C:\ProgramData\ACMESharp\sysVault\99-ASSET\cert_ident8cf8bd9c-all.pfx"

 # the certificate thumbprint
 $result.ManagedItem.CertificateThumbprintHash # ex: "78b1080a1bf5e7fc0bbb0c0614fc4a18932db5f9"

 # set to $true in a pre-request hook to prevent the certificate from
 # being requested (has no effect in post-request hooks)
 $result.Abort = $false
 ```